FAQs

 When will the Finalists and Winners be announced?

-Winners will be announced at the Awards Gala Dinner at SENCON on Thursday 27th November 2025 in Brisbane.
+Winners will be announced at the Awards Gala Dinner at SENCON on Thursday 26th November 2026.

 Has anything changed in the Awards since last year?